Exploiting CSMA/ECA and Adaptive Sensitivity Control for Simultaneous Transmit and Receive in IEEE 802.11 WLANs: MASTER -- Key Aspects

-\item \textbf{Method for Eligible Node Identification} -- As discussed later, it is particularly important for the AP to know which STAs are eligible to become part of a UFD transmission. \textsf{MASTER} introduces a standards compatible method for the AP to acquire this information.
+\item \textbf{Identification of Eligible Nodes} -- It is particularly important for the AP to know which STAs are eligible to become part of a UFD transmission. \textsf{MASTER} introduces a standards compatible method for the AP to acquire this information.

-\item \textbf{Secondary Transmission Optimization} -- While achieving STR operation, it is particularly important to utilize maximum possible duration for the secondary transmission.
+\item \textbf{Secondary Transmission Optimization} -- While achieving STR operation, it is particularly important to utilize maximum possible duration for the secondary\footnote{\textcolor{black}{Any FD transmission (BFD or UFD) consists of two transmissions.
+The first and second transmissions are commonly referred to as primary and secondary transmissions, respectively.}} transmission.
 Any processing at the AP, while a primary transmission is going on, may result in reduced duration for the secondary transmission. \textsf{MASTER} implements a simple and novel mechanism that ensures maximum possible duration for the secondary transmission.

 \item \textbf{Creation of UFD Opportunities} -- \textsf{MASTER} implements a novel mechanism, based on the principle of adaptive sensitivity control, that can potentially create opportunities for UFD transmissions in the network.
 By exploiting such UFD opportunities, the achievable gain of STR can be maximized.